 Sometimes, equipment failure is caused by the weather or external elements such as poorly constructed roads.
 Despite these external conditions, truck drivers are required to adjust their driving accordingly to remain safe.

 Inadequate or improper training

 Driving a commercial vehicle is a big responsibility.
 Federal law requires specialized training and licensing for any commercial vehicle.
 If a driver has not had the proper training in how to handle a commercial truck, defensive driving, and other safety elements, then the driver will pose a hazard on the road.

 Unfamiliarity with roads or inexperience driving

-A good trucking accident attorney will require the trucking company preserve evidence immediately following a crash.
+A good trucking accident attorney will require the trucking company to preserve evidence immediately following a crash.

-The first couple days after a trucking accident begin a crucial information gathering period.
-As a matter of policy, the attorneys at Dross Berman LLC will always require a trucking company preserve the following pieces of evidence so the crash can be properly investigated:
+The first couple of days after a trucking accident begin a crucial information-gathering period.
+As a matter of policy, the attorneys at Dross Berman LLC will always require a trucking company to preserve the following pieces of evidence so the crash can be properly investigated:

 - The truck involved in the collision.